sigmer/portaldocs/portal-sdk/templates/portalfx-controls-editor.md

         initialState: any,
         dataContext: ControlsArea.DataContext) {

         // Initialize the editor view model.
-If we were getting the data from teh data context, we would pass it in here. this.editor = new CustomLanguageEditorViewModel(container);
+If we were getting the data from the data context, we would pass it in here. this.editor = new CustomLanguageEditorViewModel(container);

         // create the initial markers